bsmi021/mcp-memory-bank/README.md

 ﻿﻿﻿﻿# MCP Memory Bank Server 🧠

-A powerful, production-ready context management system for Large Language Models (LLMs).
+A powerful, context management system for Large Language Models (LLMs).
 Built with ChromaDB and modern embedding technologies, it provides persistent, project-specific memory capabilities that enhance your AI's understanding and response quality.

 ## ✨ Key Features